ItinerisLtd/wp-phpmailer/README.md

 Don't use it on **end of life** or **security fixes only** PHP versions.

 ### It looks awesome.
-Where can I find some more goodies like this?
+Where can I find more goodies like this?

 - Articles on [Itineris' blog](https://www.itineris.co.uk/blog/)
 - More projects on [Itineris' GitHub profile](https://github.com/itinerisltd)